 - People were protected from the risk of abuse. - There were processes in place to minimise the risk of abuse and incidents.
 Staff we spoke with understood their responsibilities to protect people's safety.
-A safeguarding and whistleblowing policy was in place. - People told us they were safe.
-One person told us, "I am ok here."
-A relative commented, "Definitely, [person] is very safe."
+A safeguarding and whistleblowing policy was in place.
+A staff member told us, "We get good training here, we have received safeguarding training.
+I learnt how to protect our service users from being harmed and to keep them safe.
+We learnt all types of abuse.
+If I see abuse, I will report it to my line manager." - People told us they were safe.
+One person told us, "Its good here."
+A relative commented, "[Person] is safe there."